okfde/froide-theme/README.md

-# FragDenStaat.de Theming

-This repository contains templates and static files for theming [FragDenStaat.de](https://fragdenstaat.de) - the German instance of [Froide](https://github.com/stefanw/froide).

-Install this app in your environment with `pip install -e .` and add it to the top of the `INSTALLED_APPS` setting of Froide.
+# Froide Base Theme

+This is a basic Django project with a theme app that plugs into [Froide](https://github.com/stefanw/froide).

+## Get started easily

+In a Python virtualenv run:

+    pip install -r requirements.txt -e .
+    python manage.py syncdb --migrate
+    python manage.py runserver

+A more complete guide can be found here:

 ## License

-Froide is licensed under the MIT License.
+Froide Theme is licensed under the MIT License.

-Some folders contain an attributions.txt with more information about the copyright holders for files in this specific folder.